albertwujj/albertwujj.github.io/_posts/2019-05-17-Towards-proving-the-infinite-potential-of-humans.md

 Everything is constructed.
 Everything is an opinion.
 How do we even function?
 The answer is calm, honest, incremental communication.
 Imagine a pair of humans.
 They communicate ideas and discuss and update their internal 'value-functions' until their evaluation of the idea at hand converges to consistent, or at least close enough towards it to satisfy each person individually.

 To elaborate on this Reinforcement Learning analogy:
 To achieve full agreement on a specific idea (a 'state'), each person has to backup along their backup diagram until both their value functions return the same value for the idea at hand, and their value functions are self-consistent.
 To make this analogy more concrete, we need to take look at Arthur Samuel's preliminary RL agent, a checkers player (1967).
-We shall expand on this later.
+We will expand on this later.

 So much of creation has two orthogonal parts.
 In writing you have to deliberately alternate between creating and critiquing, but not do both at same time.